Frequently Asked Questions on SAC Accreditation Programmes

 Product registration in overseas markets are typically referred to the US FDA for pharmaceuticals and the European authority (EMEA).
 In Singapore, the relevant registration authorities are Health Sciences Authority (HSA for pharmaceuticals), Agri-Food & Veterinary Authority (AVA for biologics and agricultural chemicals) and National Environment Agency (NEA for pesticides and industrial chemicals).
 With the MAD adherence, the Singapore GLP Compliance programme will provide greater assurance of test data for non-clinical studies.
 These regulators will be able to accept the test data with confidence in the assessment of health and safety for product approvals.

-The basic document dealing with the GLP is the OECD Principles of Good Laboratory Practice, published by OECD’s Environment Directorate, and most recently revised in 1998.
-This document is produced by the OECD GLP Working Group and is available at OECD website.
+The basic document dealing with the GLP is the OECD Principles of Good Laboratory Practice, published by OECD’s Environment Directorate, and most recently revised in 1998

 The Principles of GLP are applied to the conduct of non-clinical health and environmental safety studies of test items contained in various chemical products.
 A study covers work done in a laboratory, in an animal house, in greenhouses, and in the field.
 Non-clinical studies may cover physical-chemical testing, toxicity studies, mutagenicity studies, environmental toxicity, bioaccumulation, residue studies, studies on effects of mesocosms and ecosystems and the analytical chemistry associated with such studies.